-Did you know play dough conducts electricity and can be used to make play dough circuits.
+Did you know play dough conducts electricity and can be used to make circuits?

-Using play-dough is a fun and very low cost way to learn about circuits.
+Using play dough is a fun and very low cost way to learn about circuits and electricity.
 In our circuit we use a component called a Light Emitting Diode (LED).
-These are quite easy and inexpensive to get from online stores or electronics shops.
+These are very easy and inexpensive to purchase from online stores or electronics shops.
 Light emitting diodes light up when electricity flows through them (like light bulbs).
-They only let electricity flow through them in one direction, so if you put them in the wrong way round, they will not light up.
+They only let electricity flow through them in one direction, so if you put them in the wrong way round, they won’t light up.

-Our little experiments show how you can make circuits of any shape you want using play dough.
+Our little activity show how you can make circuits of any shape you want using play dough.

 Insulating play dough – make your own

 - First make your play dough.
-For the insulating dough we used this recipe from Squishy Circuits.
+For the insulating ( non conducting )dough we used this recipe from Squishy Circuits.

 - The next task is to test your doughs, set up a simple circuit like the one below and check the LED only lights up with the conductive play dough.